Swasth-Digital-Health-Foundation/integration-sdks/java/hcx-integrator-sdk/README.md

 HCXIntegrator hcxIntegrator = HCXIntegrator.getInstance(configMap);
 ```

-Similarly, we can override the methods in HCXOutgoingRequest.
+Similarly, you can override methods in HCXOutgoingRequest to customize their behavior.